 Signing a contract or document indicates understanding and acceptance of the terms of the document.
 The potential significance of those obligations has spurred the creation of rules over time that govern what constitutes a legal signature.

 The emphasis has never been on the content of the signature but on the intent.
 A valid signature does not have to be your full name.
 It needn’t be legible (my own handwritten signature would embarrass a doctor).
 Think of all those old-timey movies scenes where a character who can’t read or write signs with an “X.” A signature is just a mark that represents the signing party and records his or her intent.
 There are rules that guard against incompetence, coercion, fraud, and misrepresentation, which might cloud the signer’s intent.
-(Sorry, you can’t solicit someone’s signature after getting them drunk or threatening them!)

 With increased reliance on technology in all aspects of our lives came the need to expand the rules governing signatures to accommodate the digital realm.
 States enacted statutes that permit electronic signatures.
 The Uniform Electronic Transaction Act is a law that has been adopted in 47 states.
 And in 2000, a federal law called the E-Sign Act (more formally known as the “Electronic Signatures in Global and National Commerce Act”) was passed to permit electronic signatures to have the same force of law as their paper-based counterparts.